 - The SAT/ACT requirement is waived for non-traditional first-time, first-year freshmen (A non-traditional First-time, First-year freshmen is classified as an applicant with no or little –under the 14-hour transfer credit requirement- previous college coursework who are not recent high school graduates.)
 Non-traditional applicants who have SAT/ACT scores can submit them for consideration of placement, but are also subject to take the COMPASS exam for English and Math course advisement.

 What Happens After I Am Accepted to Thomas University?

 All fully accepted students will be contacted by their assigned advisor leading up to the start of the semester they are attending (If needed, the placement exam will need to be completed before they are contacted).
 Registration will be done one of two ways: on-campus or via phone/email.
 Once you and your advisor have selected your course schedule, they will confirm your schedule with the Registrar’s Office where it will be forwarded to the Financial Aid Office and then on to the Business Office…no more standing in long lines!
 You will have access to your schedule, financial aid award letter and account statement in HawkLink (student portal) once you have registered.

 Click here for orientation information

 All new students are strongly encouraged to participate in the New Student Orientation.
-New Student Orientation is also available every semester on-line to accommodate our distance learners and those unable to attend the traditional on-campus orientation in fall.
+New Student Orientation is also available every semester on-line to accommodate our distance learners and those unable to attend the traditional on-campus orientation the weekend prior to the first day of the Fall semester.
 Registration packets with orientation information are mailed out to all students once accepted.

 - When an applicant meets all of the stated criteria for admission and has submitted all required official transcripts, he or she is admitted as Fully Accepted.
 Fully Accepted students are eligible to register for classes and receive financial aid.